Core concepts¶

 Of course, our celebration is short-lived.
 We just got another request from leadership: for our music library Saas product to achieve unicorn status, we need to implement team accounts, and users within one team shouldn’t see playlists belonging to another team.

-Let’s update our API schema to include our Playlist
+Let’s update our API schema to include our Playlist model and introduce a new

 construct: filter backends!
 This is the mechanism for achieving